 The electricity supply chain can be thought of as comprising three distinct sectors.
-Generators produce electricity, electricity is transported through transmission and distribution networks to downstream electricity users.
-Large users and energy retailers organise electricity contracts and on-sell electricity to consumers.
+Generators produce electricity, electricity is transported through transmission and distribution networks to downstream electricity users, and large users and energy retailers organise contracts and on-sell electricity to consumers.
 Generators and retailers are able to buy and sell electricity in the Wholesale Electricity Market.

-- approve access arrangements for Western Power’s electricity transmission and distribution networks.
+- Approve access arrangements for Western Power’s electricity transmission and distribution networks.
 An access arrangement sets out the prices, terms and conditions that a network owner can charge companies to use its infrastructure.

-- monitor the behaviour of participants in the wholesale electricity market (where retailers buy electricity from generators) to make sure that they are following the market rules and report to the Minister for Energy about the effectiveness of the market.
+- Monitor the behaviour of participants in the Wholesale Electricity Market (where retailers buy electricity from generators) to make sure that they are following the Market Rules, and report to the Minister for Energy about the effectiveness of the market.

 The ERA plays no role in setting retail electricity and gas prices.
 These are set by the State Government.